Lyft, Uber can pay more than $2,000 a month but there are conditions

 To get to $2,500, Lyft says drivers will make at least $625 weekly, and if they don't pull it in from fares, Lyft will make up the difference.

-The requirements are that you need to start work at 5 a.m., accept 90% of the available rides, drive at least 30 hours a week, for at least 65 rides.
+The requirements are that you need to accept 90% of the available rides and drive at least 30 hours a week, for at least 65 rides.

 For Uber, the ride-hailing company notes that the $2,100 applies only to the first 200 trips, and that future earnings "aren't guaranteed."
 The 200 trips must be completed within 90 days.
 And the guarantee is for total earnings minus Uber fees.